de-mark/rottsmoth_gully/README.md

 Sorry again for the last minute change!
 Hopefully it's at least a bit fun to peruse through!

-Creating a Directed Acyclic Graph data structure so that I can use it in a Non-Linear Word Processor.

-Will be using JavaScript since the Non-Linear Word Processor will be written in JavaScript.

 ## WHAT IS THIS

 This is a Non-Linear story that I've thrown together using a Directed Acyclic Graph (DAG) in which dialog options open up depending on the character's stats, skills, and past options.